majo1520/Pi-Temp-Dashboard/README.md

 3. **MQTT Broker** - Message broker for real-time data distribution with WebSocket support
 4. **Telegraf** - Data collector that processes data from MQTT to InfluxDB with filtering
 5. **InfluxDB** - Time-series database for efficient historical data storage and retrieval
+6. **SQLite** - Relational database for user management, settings, and UI preferences
-6. **Backend Server** - Node.js Express server with API endpoints and authentication
+7. **Backend Server** - Node.js Express server with API endpoints and authentication
-7. **Frontend Dashboard** - React application with ApexCharts for visualization and performance monitoring
+8. **Frontend Dashboard** - React application with ApexCharts for visualization and performance monitoring

 > **Note**: For a more detailed interactive view of the architecture, open `docs/architecture.html` in your web browser.
 Text-based representation is also available in `docs/architecture.txt`.